berry2012/kubernetes-the-hard-way-on-aws/README.md

 *This is intended for audience that wants to understand how Kubernetes all fits together in AWS before going to production.*

-*In this tutorial, we deployed the infrastructure as code on AWS using AWS CloudFormation.
-We configured all the needed packages using Ansible for Configuration as Code.*
+*In this tutorial, I deployed the infrastructure as code on AWS using AWS CloudFormation.
+I configured all the needed packages using Ansible for Configuration as Code.*

 # Pre-requisites: